DMTF/Redfish-Tools/json-to-openapi-converter/README.md

 ## Configuration

-To configure the generated OpenAPI files, you define configuration keys in a configuration file.
+To configure the generated OpenAPI files, you define configuration keys in a JSON configuration file.

 To specify the configuration file, use the <a href="#usage" title="#usage"><code>--config</code> command-line argument</a>.

-The configuration file is a JSON file.

 <dl>
-   <dt>Description</dt>
    <dt>Sample configuration file</dt>
    <dd><a href="dmtf-config.json#L1" title="dmtf-config.json#L1"><code>dmtf-config.json</code></a></dd>
    <dt>Configuration keys</dt>